Entropicsky/mycursorrules/global.md

 Update these documents frquently yourself without prompting but also if the user prompts "doc it".

-- WHEN STARTING A NEW AGENT SESSION or if the user prompts "Start me up", check for an `agent_notes` folder and explore all files in that directory if it exists to get up to speed on previous sessions before making changes.
+- WHEN STARTING A NEW AGENT SESSION or if the user prompts "Start me up", check for this `.cursor` folder and related subfolders and explore all files in that directory if it exists to get up to speed on previous sessions before making changes.
-- Then, methodically review the project's codebase, structure, and architecture thoroughly before starting any new work.
+- Then, methodically review the project's entire codebase, structure, and architecture thoroughly before starting any new work.

 ## Development Methodology

 ### Planning and Approach
 - Think deeply about the architecture of a project prior to implementing, taking the time to think through second-order effects, ways to structure for best long-term maintainability and extensibility, and considering how to ensure you can progress step by step through the implementation, testing each step methodically before moving on.
-- Before starting any major feature or significant work, create a detailed technical specification and action plan for that feature in the `agent_notes` folder, incorporating your thoughts from the thinking above.
+- Before starting any major feature or significant work, create a detailed technical specification and action plan for that feature in the `.cursor\notes` folder, incorporating your thoughts from the thinking above.
 - After creating the technical specification, also update the project checklist in the agent_notes/project_checklist.md file to reflect the activities required for this tech spec.
 - Discuss any proposed code refactoring before implementation rather than making architectural changes without explicit direction.
 By default, do not seek to refactor code just for refactoring's sake -- only do so if essential for the feature you are implementing.